Software Engineer Salary in the United States (2026 Guide)

 Highest paying companies for Software Engineers in United States (FAANG, etc.)

-Top tech companies in the United States not only offer prestigious job roles but also some of the highest total compensation packages, including base salary, bonuses, and stock options.
+Top tech companies in the United States not only offer prestigious job roles but also some of the highest total compensation packages, including base salary, bonuses, and stock options — and if you want a detailed look at exactly what each of the biggest names pays across levels and roles, the complete guide on FAANG software engineer salaries breaks it all down in one place.

 Google (Alphabet)